hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/operations/mesh_to_volume.rst

 Interior Band Width
    The maximum distance of the included voxels to the surface on the inside of the mesh.
-   Activating *Fill Volume* is similar to increasing the interior band width to a high number.

 Properties